little-yellow-bean/vue-bs-modal/README.md

           autoCloseOnLeftBtnClick: true, // default is false
           backgroundScrolling: true, // default is false
         })
-        .then(({ confirmed, modalRef, data }) => {
+        .then(({ action, modalRef, data }) => {
-          // confirmed will be true for right button click, false for left button or close button or backdrop click.
+          // action is a type of ModalAction: LEFT_BTN_CLICK, RIGHT_BTN_CLICK, CLOSE_BTN_CLICK, BACKDROP_CLICK
-          // data will be the data field of the EditProfileComponent. if (confirmed) {
+          // data will be the returned value of resolveDataHander method
-            // do something
-          }

-          // need to manually close the modal if you click the left/right button.
-          // or you can set the autoClose configuration modalRef.close();
+          // you can choose to close the modal here, or inside your content component, or just set the autoClose configuration. modalRef.close();
         });
     },